Polymer/old-docs-site/app/blog/2018-05-25-polymer-elements-3-faq.md

 `polymer build`, or a Webpack/Rollup solution that converts the named imports to paths.

 ## The `package.json` does not have a `main` field
 This is due to multiple elements existing in the same repo, and multiple main files being listed in our `bower.json`.
-This is required for our `modulizer` tool (that converts the 2.0 elements to 3.0) to crawl the dependency tree and modulize multiple files.
-Some of our packages simply will not have a `package.json` main field until we can determine a canonical solution to what should go in this field for these types of packages.
+This happens when multiple elements are defined in the same repo.
+Our `modulizer` tool, which converts the 2.0 elements to 3.0, requires each of these elements to be listed as main files in their `bower.json` file.
+It uses this information to crawl the dependency tree and convert multiple elements.
+A `package.json` file doesn't accept multiple files in the main field, which means some of our packages simply will not have a `package.json` `main` field until we can determine a canonical solution to what should go in this field for these types of packages.
 In the meantime, the workaround is to import the element using its `js` file extension: `import '@polymer/paper-input/paper-input.js';`